 KEEP COMMUNITIES FLOWING GRANT PROGRAM

-In 2019, the American Water Charitable Foundation launched its newest annual grant program, Keep Communities Flowing.
-Through this program, we seek to further our charitable efforts to help keep communities flowing just as American Water helps keep life flowing.
+The Keep Communities Flowing Grant Program was developed in 2019 by the American Water Charitable Foundation to support communities served by American Water with community-focused projects that directly improve the quality of life for residents and the surrounding ecosystems.
 The program provides grants up to $20,000 to support 501(c)(3) public charities that connect with one or more of American Water’s core focus areas:

 • Water and the Environment